 In England local authorities have a statutory duty to identify children missing from education.
-Manchester Safeguarding Children's Board have produced a Toolkit for Safeguarding Migrant and Trafficked Children and Young People.
-This toolkit includes a joint assessment tool and referral form to assist professionals in both assessing the needs of the child and the continuing risks that they may face and referring their case to the competent authority The UK Visas and Immigration (UKVI) will fulfil this role for asylum cases and the United Kingdom Human Trafficking Centre (UKHTC) for all other cases.
+Manchester Safeguarding Children's Board have produced a Toolkit for a joint assessment tool and referral form to assist professionals in both assessing the needs of the child and the continuing risks that they may face and referring their case to the competent authority The UK Visas and Immigration (UKVI) will fulfil this role for asylum cases and the United Kingdom Human Trafficking Centre (UKHTC) for all other cases.